ParthJaiswal20/ML-Model-For-Employee-Resignation-Prediction-/README.md

 Employee Resignation Prediction
 Problem Statement

-TO BE NOTED THIS PROJECT IS BASED ON LOGISTIC REGRESSION MODEL WITH THE IMPROVEMENT USING REGULARIZATION
+TO BE NOTED THIS PROJECT IS BASED ON LOGISTIC REGRESSION CONCEPT & WITH THE IMPROVEMENT USING REGULARIZATION

 TalentCore Pvt.
 Ltd. is experiencing a rising number of employee resignations, leading to increased recruitment costs, project delays, and the loss of skilled employees.